santhoshtr/link-suggestion/ARCHITECTURE.md

 The existing system for link suggestions is a machine learning-based approach, developed by the Wikimedia Foundation's research team and operated by the Machine Learning team.
 It is an XGBoost-based classifier system.
 There are ongoing efforts to make it work for more languages and avoid having individual models per language.

-Semantic similarity of Wikipedia articles is a hard problem.
-Vector embeddings of the content need to be created first, and then the similarity needs to be calculated using techniques like cosine similarity.
-To calculate vector embeddings, we need embedding models, and their availability and performance are also a concern.

 ### Machine Learning Approach

 I approached the problem by reading the research about link suggestions and trying to understand the problem modeling.
 A question I had was why this problem is considered probabilistic and where the need for machine learning arises.